multycloud/multy-docs/docs/getting-started.md

 ### 1. Install Terraform

-Terraform is a Infrastructure-as-code tool that provides a declarative way to deploy resources.
+Terraform is an Infrastructure-as-code tool that provides a declarative way to deploy resources.
 Multy is available as a Terraform provider, so you'll need to install Terraform to deploy your infrastructure following their [guide](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 ### 2. Create Cloud Provider Account